isomerpages/imda-tradetrust/_community/Join Us.md

 to their specific requirements.
 For example, do you want to:</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>Achieve consistency and efficiency through standardize digital trade to
+<p>Achieve consistency and efficiency through standardised digital trade
-accelerate common processes and workflows?</p>
+to accelerate common processes and workflows?</p>
 </li>
 <li>
 <p>De-risk business operations with security features like instant checks
-for proof of origin, tampering, and authenticity.</p>
+for proof of origin, tampering, and authenticity?</p>
 <p></p>
 </li>
 </ul>
 <p>TradeTrust is the preferred framework for forward-thinking companies,
-serving as free tool for driving innovation and connecting businesses with key players to advance trade digitalization, creating a more seamless, accessible, and secure trade process for all.</p>
+serving as free tool for driving innovation and connecting businesses with key players to advance trade digitalisation.
+It creates a more seamless, accessible, and secure trade process for all.</p>
 <p>Be at the forefront of innovation and technology alongside industry leaders
 such as ExxonMobil, Maersk, and PIL.</p>